-- Networking Resources and Career Mentors: There are many people available to guide you to a successful career.
 Learn from BYU-Idaho Alumni and others what you need to do now to be successful in the future.

-Academic Support Centers
+Academic Success and Tutoring Centers

 Tutoring is free!
 Some institutions have services similar to ours, but there is often a cost attached.
 Here, you will only be charged if you schedule a session and then don't show up for it.

 You will be wise to sign up early.
 Don't wait until you are behind in a class to seek help.
 The most repeated comment on student surveys is something like, "I wish I'd known about this sooner."

 If you have settled on a major, you will find your major's introductory courses in your first-semester success plan or eight-semester graduation plan.
 If you are exploring careers, or if you are looking for an introduction to college life, consider the following options:

 Designed to aid in making a decision concerning a career or a major.
 In-depth career assessments are given to help students identify strengths concerning major and career options.

 The intent of this course is to focus on principles that produce success in college and beyond.

 This class is designed to help students improve their learning effectiveness, attitudes, and motivation.
 Time management, memorization methods, note-taking skills, textbook study methods, test-taking strategies, and critical thinking are all part of the curriculum.
 It also provides an orientation to services and resources available to students on campus.

 The Study Skills Center offers six online modules for students to choose from:

-- Concentration and Memorization
+Concentration and Memorization

-- It is recommended that students take no more than one module at a time.
+It is recommended that students take no more than one module at a time.